uynNee/uynNee/README.md

 - 👋 Hi, I’m @uynNee
-- 👀 I’m interested in ...
+- 👀 I’m interested in Full Stack Developing
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning FullStackOpen
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me linkedin.com/in/mai-uyen-nhi-do-056206257/

 <!---
 uynNee/uynNee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.